MikeyBurkman/eggnog-exampleapp/README.md

 `node unitTestExample.js`

-The unit test files shows how you can create a context capable of creating single modules, where you can directly specify the dependency implementations that the module will use
+The unit test file shows how you can create a context capable of creating single modules, where you can directly specify the dependency implementations that the module will use.

 For instance, you can provide a module with mock dependencies for verifying that everything is called correctly.

+(This example shows how you test individual dependencies.
+It is strongly recommended that you use a proper unit testing framework.)